Configuring super users for Azure Rights Management and discovery services or data recovery

 The following log extract shows some example entries from using the Get-AadrmAdminLog cmdlet.

 In this example, the administrator for Contoso Ltd confirms that the super user feature is disabled, adds Richard Simone as a super user, checks that Richard is the only super user configured for the Azure Rights Management service, and then enables the super user feature so that Richard can now decrypt some files that were protected by an employee who has now left the company.

 2015-08-01T18:58:20 email@example.com GetSuperUserFeatureState Passed Disabled

 2015-08-01T19:00:51 firstname.lastname@example.org GetSuperUser Passed email@example.com

 Often, somebody who is assigned a super user for Azure Rights Management will need to remove protection from multiple files, in multiple locations.
 While it’s possible to do this manually, it’s more efficient (and often more reliable) to script this.
 To do so, you can use the Unprotect-RMSFile cmdlet, and Protect-RMSFile cmdlet as required.

 If you are using classification and protection, you can also use the Set-AIPFileLabel to apply a new label that doesn't apply protection, or remove the label that applied protection.

 For more information about these cmdlets, see Using PowerShell with the Azure Information Protection client from the Azure Information Protection client admin guide.

 The AzureInformationProtection module replaces the RMS Protection PowerShell module that installed with the RMS Protection Tool.
-Both these modules are different from and supplements the main Windows PowerShell module for Azure Rights Management.
+Both these modules are different from and supplements the PowerShell module for Azure Rights Management.
 The AzureInformationProtection module supports Azure Information Protection, the Azure Rights Management service (Azure RMS) for Azure Information Protection, and Active Directory Rights Management Services (AD RMS).